 Spontaneous adventures are the best!
-Yesterday a friend and I jumped on a bus, and headed over to Fraser Island.
-For those of you not familiar with Australia, Fraser is the largest sand island off the East coast, and is home to some of the most beautiful lakes, beaches, and not to mention, the native dingoes, and more.
+Yesterday a friend and I jumped on a bus, and headed over to K’Gari (as its Indigenous name, yet also known as Fraser Island).
+For those of you not familiar with Australia, K’Gari is the largest sand island off the East coast, and is home to some of the most beautiful lakes, beaches, and not to mention, the native dingoes, and more amazing wildlife.
 We went on one of the tours that are offered, because it was cheaper than renting a 4WD and doing it on our own, plus we had time restrictions and could only spend the day.
-I’d seen photos of Fraser before, and the most common attraction; Lake Mackenzie, so as long as I got to see that, I was happy.
+I’d seen photos of the island before, and the most common attraction; Lake Mackenzie, so as long as I got to see that, I was happy.

 We saw the wreck of the old SS Maheno; The Pinnacles; Old Central Station; and of course, Lake Mackenzie.
 The lush rainforests, crystal clear water creeks, long stretches of sublime beach, and impeccably white sand, are all things you really should experience if you come over to, or live in Australia.
 Be mindful of the creatures on the island that are deadly, but please don’t let this deter you from going there to experience the place.